MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapprojection-enumeration.md

 ---
-title: "MapProjection Enumeration | Microsoft Docs" ms.author: "pablocan"
+title: MapProjection Enumeration | Microsoft Docs
+description: Describes the MapProjection enumeration for Android and iOS and provides the enumeration's Web mercator and Globe values. ms.author: pablocan
 ---

 # MapProjection Enumeration